 If you have enjoyed these Fruit Filled Butter Scones, you may also like these:

-Since creating the Mother’s Day Afternoon Tea for Steamer Trading, I have enjoyed creating small, bitesize treats.
+Since creating the Mother’s Day Afternoon Tea for Steamer Trading, I have enjoyed continuing to create small, bitesize treats.
+I absolutely love having making a selection of mini treats.
 As well as being able to have a little taste of everything, afternoon tea is the perfect opportunity to share.
 Food, conversation, fun.
-Most importantly love and creating memories.
+Most importantly for me is sharing it with those I love and creating new memories.